zsiki/ls/doc/source/usersguide.rst

    *(19.)
 Free Station - Adjusted coordinates*

-The result list of the adjustment is very long consult the GNU Game documentation for further details.
+The result list of the adjustment is very long.
+Consult the GNU Gama documentation for further details.

 Traverse Calculations
 :::::::::::::::::::::